-Personnel costs, including share-based payments, for general management and administrative staff were \notin 1,998 thousand and \notin 1,796 thousand for the years ended December 31, 2019 and 2020, respectively.
-This decrease is due to the downsizing of our G&A functions.
+Personnel costs, including share-based payments, for general management and administrative staff were \in 1,998 thousand and \in 1,796 thousand for the years ended December 31, 2019 and 2020, respectively.
+This decrease was due to the downsizing of our G&A functions.